yarongon/fasttext_docker/README.md

 # Docker Container for fastText Model Training

-[fastText](https://fasttext.cc/) is a library for learning text classification and word representations, created by [Fascebook AI Research](https://research.fb.com/category/facebook-ai-research/).
+[fastText](https://fasttext.cc/) is a library for training models for text classification and word representations, created by [Fascebook AI Research](https://research.fb.com/category/facebook-ai-research/).

 From the official fastText documentation:
-> What is fastText?\
+> **What is fastText?**\
 \
 FastText is an open-source, free, lightweight library that allows users to learn text representations and text classifiers.
 It works on standard, generic hardware.
-Models can later be reduced in size to even fit on mobile devices.

 Compiling fastText requires C++ build tool and other stuff that are usually not installed in non-C++ development machines, and differ between different OSs.
 This Dockerfile will create a small image that compiles everything for you.